Danger List

-Danger List is a 1959 British short film directed by Leslie Arliss for Hammer Film Productions.
+Danger List (also known as Dangerous Drugs) is a 1957 British second feature ('B') short film directed by Leslie Arliss for Hammer Film Productions.
 It stars Philip Friend, Honor Blackman and Mervyn Johns.
-It was photographed by Arthur Grant, and has a score by Edwin Astley.
-The running time is 22 minutes.
+It was written by J.D.
+Scott, photographed by Arthur Grant, with a score by Edwin Astley.

 Plot

 A nurse in the dispensary of an English hospital is suffering with a migraine, and accidentally dispenses the wrong medicines to three patients.
 The police and doctors have little time to locate the patients before the consequences are fatal.

 All three patients are located.
-However, the husband (Johns) of the third uses the pills to kill his wife, who is already suffering from a terminal illness, and takes one himself to join her in death.
+However, the husband of the third uses the pills to kill his wife, who is already suffering from a terminal illness, and takes one himself to join her in death.